 The Infant-Toddler Village

-Our Neighborhood is moving from our current home, 2110 Ivy Road, to 1015 East Market Street in the summer of 2020.
-We have updated this page to describe our new school but photos are of our current facility.
-We recommend you tour our current facility to get on the wait list.
+Our Neighborhood has moved to 1015 East Market Street.
+We have updated this page to describe our new school but photos are of our old facility.
+We recommend you take a digital tour to get on the waiting list.

 Explore Our Space with a Digital Tour